RDeRenzi/mujpy/README.rst

 Linux instructions, for the time being.
 Valid on WIN10 that has a linux shell.

-* Make sure you have python, standard on linux, and jupyter.
+* Make sure you have python, standard on linux, and jupyter lab.
 Otherwise install them (see https://docs.python.org/3/using/windows.html, https://docs.python.org/3/using/mac.html, jupyter.readthedoc.io).
 * Install mujpy.
 Download from https://github.com/RDeRenzi/mujpy, unzip into the directory of your choice::

    cd mujpy/mujpy/musr2py